factory24/project-submission/submissions/submission_template.md

 # Submission Template

-To submit a proposal, please create a PR against this template in this repo.
-Please title your file `rfp-proposal-title.md`, replacing `title` with the name of your project.
+To submit a project, create a new-branch from this repo - labelled the title of your project e.g `data-mining-project` & open a new PR also labelled by the `title` of your project.

-# RFP Proposal: `Project Title`
+# Project Submission: `Project Title`

 **Name of Project:**